-The Most Common Aerial Lift Accidents and How They Happen
+The Most Common Aerial Lift Accidents

-From 1992-1999, 26 construction workers died from aerial lift accidents, while there were 69 electrocutions from improper aerial lift use.
+From 1992-1999, 26 construction workers died from boom lift accidents, while there were 69 electrocutions from improper aerial lift use.
 During that time, there were also 64 falls, 46 collapses/tip-overs, 23 caught in/caught between, and 5 other deaths related to aerial lifts.
 With 207 aerial lift deaths from 1992-1999, 70 percent of those were boom lift accidents.

 25 percent of aerial lift deaths are due to scissor lift accidents, which typically occur from falls related to being struck by an object and tip-overs from driving with the lift extended.
-Most all aerial lift accidents can be avoided by keeping buckets clear from overhead objects, such as power lines, utilizing proper harnesses and safety gear, and keeping the lift clear from obstructions, including other workers.
+Most aerial lift accidents can be avoided by keeping buckets clear from overhead objects, such as power lines, utilizing proper harnesses and safety gear, and keeping the lift clear from obstructions, including other workers.

 How Can Aerial Lift Accidents Be Prevented?

 Aerial lift hazards are very serious and not to be taken lightly.
 However, they are preventable with the right knowledge, protection equipment, and training.